 Guide Book

-We use two guidebooks to plan hiking trips on Nootka Island.
-Philip Stone and Tim Leadem each have detailed Nootka Trail chapters in their guide books.
+We use three guidebooks to plan hiking trips on Nootka Island.
+Taryn Eyton, Tim Leadem, and Philip Stone each have detailed Nootka Trail chapters in their guide books.
 Pair these essential books with John Baldwin’s map for trip planning.

 - Leadem T. Hiking the West Coast of Vancouver Island: An updated and comprehensive guide to all major trails.
 Greystone Books.
 2015. www.greystonebooks.com